AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 The Odds of Crashing a Motorcycle

-Although motorcycles make up only 3 percent of all registered vehicles in the U.S., they account for over 5 percent of traffic fatalities, making them much more dangerous to ride than regular passenger vehicles.1
+Although motorcycles make up only 3 percent of all registered vehicles in the U.S., they account for 15 percent of traffic fatalities, making them much more dangerous to ride than regular passenger vehicles.
+1

 Deaths vs. Injuries: Which Are More Common?

-During this time, the number of motorcycle crashes increased by 11 percent, with an average year-over-year increase of 1 percent, according to the most recent data from the National Highway Traffic Safety Administration (NHTSA).
+In addition, the number of motorcycle fatalities increased by 1 percent, according to the most recent data from the National Highway Traffic Safety Administration (NHTSA).

 Most Common Causes of Motorcycle Accidents

-• Alcohol: In 2020, 30 percent of motorcycle crashes involved a driver with a blood alcohol concentration (BAC) of .08 or higher, meaning they were alcohol-impaired.
+• Alcohol: In 2022, 42 percent of motorcycle riders who died had a blood alcohol concentration (BAC) of .08 or higher, meaning they were alcohol-impaired.

 • Fixed objects: Many motorcycle accidents don’t involve other moving objects like cars.
 Rather, they involve collisions with fixed objects, like hitting parked cars.